abdullahfsm/PCS/TESTBED.md

 * Navigate to [Create Experiment Profile](https://www.cloudlab.us/manage_profile.php)
 * Upload the provided cloudlab profile (cloudlab_profile.py)
 * Once the experiment profile has been set up, navigate to [Start Experiment](https://www.cloudlab.us/instantiate.php) and choose the profile just created
+* For reproducing results, the parameters should be `n: 16` and `ntype: c240g5`, otherwise, the default should be sufficient
 * Starting the experiment may take some time
 * Once the experiment is up and running you should be able to ssh into the head node (n0)